rkuma183/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

 ## Install proxy server

-There are several ways to obtain a proxy server.
+There are several ways to obtain and instantiate a proxy server.

 ### SaaS

-Google cloud QUESTION: Who are SaaS vendors operating on public cloud?
+QUESTION: Who are SaaS vendors operating on public cloud?

 ### From Docker Hub